Browsed by

 Yes – I hope!
 One was spotted nearby!
 It was at a new park we’ve never been to.
 I love chasing after rare birds because it so often introduces me to new local birding spots.
 This warbler was spotted at a little city park in a nearby city.

 After pulling into the parking lot, I was a little skeptical about the prospects of finding the bird.
-There was a group relaxing with loud old-school hip hop in the parking lot, but no other birders to be spotted (usually identified with binoculars hanging around their necks and poking around the bushes and trees).
-We got out of the car and sniffed around a bridge where it was said to be located.
+There were no other birders to be spotted (usually identified with binoculars hanging around their necks and poking around the bushes and trees).
+We got out of the car and searched around a bridge where it was said to be located.
 My husband and I split up and I stayed near the parking lot while he walked down the bridge to explore.
-There were lots of other birds around –European Starlings and American Robins filling the air with songs, competing with the hip hop – but no Chestnut-sided Warbler.
+There were lots of other birds around –European Starlings and American Robins filling the air with songs, but no Chestnut-sided Warbler.

-After a moment, he came back across the bridge and motioned me to join him.
+After a moment, my husband came back across the bridge and motioned me to join him.
 Another birder was in fact on the other side and had seen the warbler some time ago.
-She left, leaving Gabe and I to search on our own.
+She left, leaving my husband and I to search on our own.
 I followed every warbler chip I heard, yielding a Yellow Warbler, Townsend’s Warbler, Orange-crowned Warbler, and several Wilson’s Warblers, but none were our target bird.

-Gabe was the one to finally see it.
+My husband was the one to finally see it.
 What a beauty!
 It sported the lime green head and back with a bold eye ring.
 What surprised me was how cooperative it was.
 The warbler allowed us to observe it feeding and got unusually close allowing for great looks.
-We watched it pluck out insects from the air, on branches, and under fallen leaves on the floor.
+We watched it pluck insects from the air, on branches, and under fallen leaves on the ground.
 It was completely focused on gorging on food.
 We watched the warbler until my legs started to burn from the sun and we left, feeling joyous.

 Hermit Warbler